Wu Chi - Our Original Source

-Once one has begun to reconnect one's own energy (chi) with the universal forces of the universe around oneself through regular meditation, thus burning off sick, unwanted emotional chi (energy), stronger and positive chi begins to develop within us.
-Start the day with the Inner Smile to your vital organs and they will thank you for it.
+Once one has begun to reconnect one's own energy (chi) with the universal forces of the surrounding universe through regular meditation, thus burning off sick, unwanted emotional chi (energy), stronger and positive chi begins to develop within us.
+Start the day with the Inner Smile to your vital organs, and they will thank you for it.
 As you expand your meditations and practices into more and more complex, alchemical processes, you develop more strength and self-confidence.
 This kind of inner work with body alchemy also involves gentle attention to the whole body and mental systems.
-This is one of the principles of Taoist energy work according to Grand Master Mantak Chia.
+This is one of the principles of Taoist energy work, according to Grand Master Mantak Chia.

 Become your own therapist in the 5 Element System of Traditional Chinese Medicine.